5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 ### Error Reporting

 The application does not proper report errors.
-This needs to be done in an update.

 ### IPTables rules